Preparing for Your Session | What to Expect During Your Session | What to Expect After Your Session

 - Assist you in your decision-making.
 Learning that you could develop a hereditary condition can be emotionally trying.
 You may face difficult medical choices and challenging family dynamics.
 Knowing that you are at risk for a genetically-caused disease affects not only you but potentially others in your family.
 Our compassionate and understanding Genetic Counselors can provide emotional support and help connect you and your family members to support services and community resources.

-After seeing the Genetic Counselor, you will meet with one of our experienced and trained Medical Geneticists.
+As part of the genetic counseling session, after seeing the Genetic Counselor, you will meet with one of our experienced and trained Medical Geneticists.
 Board certified in adult and/or pediatric medicine as well as clinical genetics, these experts will review your personal and family history and provide recommendations for genetic testing, if appropriate.
 At this time, if your family history is strongly suggestive of a hereditary condition, our Medical Geneticists may advise preventative health measures including advanced and more frequent screening for disease as well as proactive medical management that could include drug therapy or surgical options.

 If you decide to undergo genetic testing, the medical genetics team will arrange for the collection of a small sample of your blood.
 Some tests may only require a simple saliva sample that will be collected by your Genetic Counselor at the conclusion of your appointment.